Skip to content

 text

-This result is much more persuasive than simply reporting a "speedup factor."
-Let's look at it line by line: constructing a BigData (allocating 8MB memory and filling it with data) took about 96ms, which is the base overhead shared by both test groups.
-Adding a copy sent the total time soaring to 1404ms—the pure copy portion took 1308ms, because it needs to allocate new memory and copy 8MB of data byte by byte.
-Adding a move resulted in a total time of 94.8ms—even slightly less than pure construction by less than 1ms (measurement noise), indicating that the overhead of the move operation itself is almost unmeasurable at this data scale.
+This is more persuasive than just reporting a "speedup factor."
+Let's go line by line: constructing a BigData (allocating ~8MB and filling it) took 47ms, the fixed overhead shared by both groups.
+Adding a copy pushes the total to 505ms—the pure copy portion is 458ms, because it has to allocate a fresh block and copy 8MB byte by byte.
+Adding a move gives a total of 45ms, essentially identical to pure construction—meaning the move operation itself is unmeasurable at this scale.

 ⚠️ Warning: Don't expect performance improvements on types without move semantics.
 "Moving" and "copying" are equivalent for std::array—because its data is stored directly inside the object, there are no pointers to transfer.
 Move semantics only provides tangible benefits for types that manage indirect resources (dynamic memory, file handles, etc.).